Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Policies and rules for shipping pets vary at each installation.
 It’s important to understand the regulations, prohibitions and laws at your new installation before moving with a pet.
 Below, you’ll find installation-specific details for registering, boarding and transporting your pet.

 Depending on the species and/or type of animal, specific licensing may be required for residents on Fort Carson as well as off the post.
-For specifics and or additional information, call the Fort Carson Veterinary Center at 719.526.3803.
+For assistance, call the Fort Carson Veterinary Center at 719.526.3803.

 Plan for your pet's trip in the same way you plan your own, well in advance.
 A clean bill of health is an important first step in assuring your pet's ability to adjust safely to unfamiliar surroundings.
 In addition, most states and countries require recent health certificates and disease inoculation documentation before you will be allowed to cross borders, making a trip to the veterinarian mandatory.
 Make sure your pet has a special identification tag with name, your name, and a destination address or that of a friend or relative.